 I had the privilege of sharing in the growth of this school community for five years.
 All along the way, Responsive Classroom practices continued to be the compass for who we wanted to be.
 Over the years it was rewarding to see the school make gains in academics and as a community.
 A resounding theme when people walked through the front door was “This place just feels good.”
 Careful attention to the same practices used to build strong and joyful classrooms also sustained us as a school.
 Whether it was quick emails to staff with reinforcing language, honoring and getting to know teachers and respecting where they were developmentally in the profession, or naming problems that needed to be solved and working together to solve them, the same heart and essence of the Responsive Classroom approach that successfully guided me in the classroom proved just as essential as the leader of the school.

-Since leaving the role as a principal, my work has afforded me the opportunity to visit many schools, both nationally and internationally, and see the Responsive Classroom approach in action.
+Since leaving the role of a principal, my work has afforded me the opportunity to visit many schools, both nationally and internationally, and see the Responsive Classroom approach in action.
 The common theme for schools where the approach really transforms the narrative is that these schools embrace the approach fully, including not only teachers but the entire adult community—thus making it part of every fiber of the school.

 Karen Poplawski is a Director of Programs for Center for Responsive Schools (CRS).
 Prior to becoming a director at CRS, Karen was a Responsive Classroom Curriculum & Instructional Designer, and Consulting Teacher, working with educators worldwide to transform their school communities.
 Before joining the staff at CRS, she spent ten years as a classroom teacher, and seven years as a principal—utilizing Responsive Classroom techniques and practices in the classroom and in the two schools for which she was the founding principal.